jlxip/SudoPhishing-POC/README.md

 # SudoPhishing-POC

 ## Description
 This is a Proof of Concept to show that [SudoPhishing](https://github.com/jlxip/SudoPhishing) can be used to perform privilege escalation.
-Run it, wait a few seconds, and a file called `evidence.txt` will appear in `/tmp`, which will be owned by root.
+Run it, open a new terminal, sudo something, wait a few seconds, and a file called `evidence.txt` will appear in `/tmp`, which will be owned by root.

 ## Method
 This program is quite simple.